72 Pages Posted: 17 Mar 2010 Last revised: 30 Nov 2016

 Date Written: November 16, 2016

-Personal managerial indiscretions are separate from a firm’s business activities but indicate the integrity of an executive.
-Consequently, they are important signals of trust to a firm’s counterparties.
-We find that the accused executives’ companies experience significant wealth deterioration, reduced operating margins, and lost business partners.
+Personal managerial indiscretions are separate from a firm’s business activities but provide information about the manager’s integrity.
+Consequently, they could affect counterparties’ trust in the firm and the firm’s value and operations.
+We find that companies of accused executives experience significant wealth deterioration, reduced operating margins, and lost business partners.
 Indiscretions are also associated with an increased probability of unrelated shareholder-initiated lawsuits, DOJ/SEC investigations, and managed earnings.
-We further find that CEOs and boards face labor market consequences, including forced turnover, pay cuts or lower shareholder votes at reelection.
-Indiscretions are more likely in poorly governed firms where disciplinary turnover is less likely.
+Further, CEOs and boards face labor market consequences, including forced turnover, pay cuts, and lower shareholder votes at re-election.
+Indiscretions occur more often at poorly governed firms where disciplinary turnover is less likely.

-Keywords: managerial indiscretions, management quality, integrity, class action lawsuits, fraud, earnings management, corporate governance, managerial labor markets, director elections, CEO turnover
+Keywords: managerial indiscretions, management quality, integrity, class action lawsuits, fraud, earnings management, corporate governance, managerial labor markets, director elections, CEO turnover, poor monitoring index

 JEL Classification: G34, G39, K42

 Cline, Brandon N. and Walkling, Ralph A. and Yore, Adam S., The Consequences of Managerial Indiscretions: Sex, Lies, and Firm Value (November 16, 2016).
 Journal of Financial Economics (JFE), Forthcoming.
 Available at SSRN: https://ssrn.com/abstract=1573327 or http://dx.doi.org/10.2139/ssrn.1573327